cunhapaulo/MarpX/examples/template.md

 author: Author
 keywords: [keyword1, keyword2, keyword3, keyword4]

-header: header in JSON header
+header: This is header in JSON
-footer: footer in JSON header
+footer: This is footer in JSON

 theme: _marpx
-lang: pt-br
+lang: en-US
 size: 16:9
 math: mathjax
 paginate: true